 The Music Block is open depending on staff availability.
 Students are welcome to leave their instruments in the music store room, but no responsibility is taken by the school while the instrument is in that area.
 Music folders are to be named and left beside the instrument.

 All rehearsals and lessons take place in the Music Block.

-Resources (provided by School) - SRS Compulsory to participate
+Resources (provided by School)

 All woodwind/brass and percussion students will work from the following books;